 Plastic bags end up in the incinerator and undercut the environmental goals of the program, so we discourage their use.
 Some staff have lined their bin with a paper lunch bag or plastic bag that they reuse.
 You can rinse your trash buddy when needed much like you do your coffee cup.

 The trash cans replaced with trash buddies will disposed of in several ways.
 Some will be re-purposed and re-labelled as recycling bins or set aside for future use as common-area trash cans, and some will be offered to local schools and non-profits through Community Relations.
 The remainder will be recycled.

 Where should I go or whom should I ask if I have more questions about my trash buddy?

 If you have any questions or concerns that are not covered in this FAQ, email us at email@example.com.
 You can also get in touch with your office’s Eco-Ambassador if available.
-General information about recycling at Tufts—what is and is not recyclable, where and how to recycle particular items, etc.—can be found on our Recycling pages.
+General information about recycling at Tufts—what is and is not recyclable, where and how to recycle particular items, etc.—can be found on the Tufts Recycles! website.

 Office composting is available in offices where an Eco-Ambassador or other dedicated staff member has taken responsibility for it.
 At this point, they are not universally available or managed by Tufts Facilities Services or the custodial staff.
-If you are interested in starting a composting program in your office, please refer to the composting pages of ourwebsite.
+If you are interested in starting a composting program in your office, please refer to the information and resources on the Tufts Recycles! website.